 The roles of a Mentor

-Not only do mentors aid in facilitating the understanding of the concepts learnt in SPS modules, they also assist SPS staff in setting up various Interactive Sessions (IS) and grade assignments.
+Not only do Mentors aid in facilitating the understanding of the concepts learnt in SPS courses, they also assist SPS staff in setting up various Interactive Sessions (IS) and grade assignments.
 Aside from academics, mentors are involved in student affairs to ensure their wellbeing and help to ease the transition into university life.
-Ever need advice on what modules to take while studying in NUS?
-The mentors got you covered 🙂
+Ever need advice on what courses to take while studying in NUS?
+The Mentors have got you covered 🙂